-Before working as a reporter, she was a financial analyst for the U.S. Department of Treasury, taught English in Malaysia on a Fulbright scholarship and wrote a book documenting the history of the Malaysian Fulbright program.
+Before working as a reporter, she was a financial specialist for the U.S. Department of Treasury, taught English in Malaysia on a Fulbright scholarship and wrote a book documenting the history of the Malaysian Fulbright program.
 She has a BA in writing seminars and psychology from Johns Hopkins and an MS from Columbia Journalism School.
 She’s also a graduate of GrubStreet’s Novel Incubator program.
-She is currently co-writing Trusted (Public Affairs, 2021) with Harvard Business School professor Sandra Sucher and working on a novel.
+Shalene has taught writing classes in the Boston area, spoken at conferences about trust and diversity, and is always happy to chat.